NannyML/nannyml/README.md

 <p><img src="https://raw.githubusercontent.com/NannyML/nannyml/main/docs/_static/drift-guide-multivariate.svg"></p>

 NannyML utilises statistical tests to detect **univariate feature drift**.
-The Kolmogorov–Smirnov test is used for continuous features and the 2-sample chi-squared test for categorical features.
+We have just added a bunch of new univariate tests including Jensen-Shannon Distance and L-Infinity Distance, check out the [comprehensive list](https://nannyml.readthedocs.io/en/stable/how_it_works/univariate_drift_detection.html#methods-for-continuous-features).
 The results of these tests are tracked over time, properly corrected to counteract multiplicity and overlayed on the temporal feature distributions.
 (It is also possible to visualise the test-statistics over time, to get a notion of the drift magnitude.)

 <p><img src="https://raw.githubusercontent.com/NannyML/nannyml/main/docs/_static/drift-guide-joyplot-distance_from_office.svg"><img src="docs/_static/drift-guide-stacked-salary_range.svg"></p>